EbrerRamen/TrafficSituationPrediction/README.md

 2. Open the notebook:
    ```
    Traffic Situation Prediction.ipynb
-3. Run all cells in Jupyter Notebook or Google Colab
+3. Run all cells in Jupyter Notebook or Google Colab.
 Ensure the dataset file is correctly placed in the project directory.